scanner-research/rekall/test/README.md

 To run the tests:

-From the `esper/app` directory, run `python3 -m unittest discover test`.
+From the `rekall` directory, run `python3 -m unittest discover test`.